ludaludaed/KECS/README.md

 ### 📦 Component

-A component is a container for user data only.
-In KECS, this is only a value type.
+A component is a container only for users data.
+In KECS, component is only a value type.

 ```csharp
 public struct MoveComponent